 Also note the contours of the mediastinum.
 A widened mediastinum has a broad differential and will be discussed in further detail below.

-4. The lateral view is an important tool when examining a chest film because it can help you determine the depth and anterior-posterior extent of a lesion.
-Consider for example a chest film which shows a round lesion in the left lung field.
-While this may initially seem like a cause for concern, the lateral image may demonstrate that the “lesion” is very superficial and is, in fact, a nipple.
+4. The lateral view is an important tool when examining a chest study because it can help you determine the depth and anterior-posterior extent of a lesion.
+Consider for example a chest image which shows a round lesion in the left lung field.
+While this may initially seem like a cause for concern, the lateral image may demonstrate that the “lesion” is very superficial and is, in fact, a nipple or related to clthing artifact or chest wall finding external to the bony thorax.
 On the other hand, a similar appearing lesion, when evaluated with a lateral film, may actually be within the lung parenchyma and therefore a clearly more significant finding.

 c.
 Anterior Mediastinum: located between the ventral cardiac surface and the sternum.
 If you see a mass, think of the “4 T’s”: